Vanadis loves to make things and has experience working as an artist and animator in the games and advertising industries.

-This hub describes how to create your own pixel sprite, with a step by step guide and some useful tips and tricks.
+This article describes how to create your own pixel sprite, with a step-by-step guide and some useful tips and tricks.

-I began with a simple sketch, then worked it up from there adding colour and cleaning up the lines in Adobe Photoshop.
-I worked in a reasonably large file size to start with (around 1000 pixels high) but just work to whatever scale you find most comfortable- larger than the final size of your sprite is best.
+I began with a simple sketch, then worked it up from there by adding colour and cleaning up the lines in Adobe Photoshop.
+I began working in a reasonably large file size (around 1000 pixels high), but just work to whatever scale you find most comfortable—larger than the final size of your sprite is best.

 You don't have to use Photoshop to create your pixel sprite.
 There are a number of free programs available with the necessary tools, such as MS Paint and Graphics Gale.
-However, if you are making your own image from scratch rather than working over an existing one, Photoshop is the way to go.
+If you are making your own image from scratch rather than working over an existing one, however, Photoshop is the way to go.

 Once your character picture is finished and you're happy with the over all look of it, it's time to pixelise it!

 Of course, the smaller it is, the simpler and more exaggerated the style has to be.
-As the image I am using is relatively complex it has to be a large sprite, so I re-sized it to 275 pixels high (or 300 pixels including the background).
+Because the image I am using is relatively complex, it has to be a large sprite, so I re-sized it to 275 pixels high (or 300 pixels including the background).
 Much larger than this and it starts to lose the pixel sprite feeling.

 So, the re-sized image is looking very soft and not at all like pixel art yet.
 The first step to pixelisation is to clean up the edges of the image and get rid of the anti-aliasing.
 This means any edge pixels that are less than 100% opacity have to be erased or redrawn with 100% opacity, using the pencil tool or the pencil eraser.

 Once you have cleaned up the edges, the image starts to take shape and look more pronounced with that crisp edge pixel art has.
-But there is still a way to go- the shading inside needs work.
+But there is still a way to go as the shading inside needs work.

 There are two main methods of overcoming this limitation: cell shading and dithering.